 Hilary Bradt on why Madagascar stole her heart

-We’re delighted that Madagascar expert and Bradt guide author herself, Hilary Bradt MBE, will be joining us in October 2018 for our Madagascar Wildlife Extravaganza tour with fellow island authority Daniel Austin.
+We were delighted that Madagascar expert and Bradt guide author herself, Hilary Bradt MBE, joined us in October 2018 for our Madagascar Wildlife Extravaganza tour with fellow island authority Daniel Austin.

-To celebrate this superb, and exclusive to us, tour, we thought we’d catch up with Hilary to quiz her on all things Madagascar.
+To celebrate this superb tour, we thought we’d catch up with Hilary to quiz her on all things Madagascar.
 Here’s what she had to say…

 • You’ve been visiting Madagascar since 1976: what is it about the island that has compelled you to return so many times since then?